Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

-by $\VirN(2)$-submodules (which are described below) consistent with the structure of $\interP{j}$ presented on Fig.~\ref{ind-chain-mod-fig}, where each node is described by formulas in~\eqref{Fs-Vir-content-gen} and~\eqref{Fs-Vir-content}, and the diagram is an infinite analogue of the finite ladders in Fig.~\ref{FF-JTL-mod}.
-In particular, we have the left Virasoro structure on $\bimnch$ at $j=0$, forgetting about the $\nSU(2)$ content for a while,
+by $\VirN(2)$-submodules (which are described below) consistent with the structure of $\interP{j}$ presented on Fig.~\ref{ind-chain-mod-fig}, where each node is described by formulas in~\eqref{Fs-Vir-content-gen} and~\eqref{Fs-Vir-content}.
+In particular, for $j=0$, we obtain from decompositions~\eqref{nsf-bos-sl-lrVir-dec2} and~\eqref{nsf-fer-sl-lrVir-dec2} the left Virasoro structure on $\bimnch$, forgetting about the $\nSU(2)$ content for a while,

 and the right structure $\bimnch^{(r)}$ at the grade $\h=0$ is given by the substitutions $\VP\to\VX$ and $\bar{\VX}\to\bar{\VP}$.
 This decomposition allows us immediately to compare particular submodules/quotients -- the terms in the filtration~\eqref{VirN-filtr} -- with the ones in $\interP{0}$ on Fig.~\ref{ind-chain-mod-fig}.
 First, the socle (the maximal semisimple submodule) $\Soc(\interP{0})$ has the Virasoro character